Skip to content

 --detachoff

-start resolves firma.toml via the shared Config Discovery precedence and passes that exact file to both children with --config. state_dir is never a config-file key.
+start resolves firma.toml via the shared Config Discovery precedence and passes that exact file to both children. state_dir is never a config-file key.

 Terminal window